-"These numbers indicate that builders who can produce housing at affordable price points will experience sales growth,” said Greg Ugalde, chairman of the National Association of Home Builders (NAHB) and a home builder and developer from Torrington, Conn.
-“However, builders are still dealing with a shortage of construction workers and buildable lots, which limits housing affordability.”
+"These numbers indicate that builders who can produce housing at affordable price points will experience sales growth," said NAHB Chairman Greg Ugalde, a home builder and developer from Torrington, Conn.
+"However, builders are still dealing with a shortage of construction workers and buildable lots, which limits housing affordability."

 "We saw a large gain at lower price points where demand is strong.
 In March of 2019, 50 percent of new home sales were priced below $300,000, compared to 39 percent in March of 2018," said NAHB Chief Economist Robert Dietz.
 "These are the price points that are attractive for renters seeking to become homeowners."

 A new home sale occurs when a sales contract is signed or a deposit is accepted.
 The home can be in any stage of construction: not yet started, under construction or completed.
 In addition to adjusting for seasonal effects, the March reading of 692,000 units is the number of homes that would sell if this pace continued for the next 12 months.

 The inventory of new homes for sale was 344,000 in March, representing a 6 months' supply.
 The median sales price was $302,700 with strong gains in homes sold at lower price points.
 The median price of a new home sale a year earlier was $335,400.